jaredbwasserman/drift/README.md

    1. Frames will revert (not desired behavior)
    1. This might be the same bug as "Frames with tabs move from hotkey when on other tab"
 1. Runecarving frame reverts position sometimes
+1. Bags are probably broken for wc (might need to rethink how to deal with bags in general)